 What types of businesses activities are there government grants available for?

-State or Federal government grants are usually focused on specific areas, such as research and development, capability building for specific events, innovation or exporting, and may be offered on a matched funding basis.
-They are often aimed at established businesses.
-Each grant will have eligibility criteria you need to meet in order to apply.
+The State or Federal government grants that are available are usually focused on specific areas, such as research and development, capability building for specific events, innovation or exporting, and may be offered on a matched funding basis.
+They are typically aimed at established businesses.
+Each grant will have eligibility criteria you need to meet.

 Local government authorities may offer grants to encourage economic development, community development, arts or activation activities in a specific location.